 Reading Cancun dentist reviews should be an important part of your research.
 Your dentist will be happy to provide you with testimonials but you should also seek out independent reviews since dental clinics can be very selective of the patients they showcase.

 Review sites and discussion forums are a good place to start.
 You can also search for video reviews which might give you a look inside the clinic.
-We have a separate article featuring Mexico dentist reviews, including from Cancun.

 June Penny has created a series of videos documenting her Cancun cosmetic dentistry experience spanning several years during which she got various types of dentures and implants.
 In the video below she gives some advice which is useful for anyone planning a dental vacation, particularly in Cancun.